Israel, Hamas clash over Gaza, then truce reached

 Netanyahu’s election prospects have been clouded by graft allegations against him.
 He has denied any wrongdoing.

-Additional reporting by Stephen Farrell, Maayan Lubell and Dan Williams in Jerusalem; Editing by Peter Graff and Angus MacSwan
+Additional reporting by Stephen Farrell, Maayan Lubell and Dan Williams in Jerusalem; Editing by Peter Graff, Angus MacSwan and Dan Grebler